What is an occupational pension?

 It can be possible for the pension to be paid before 55 in the event of ill health.
 Your pension administrator will be able to confirm your pension age as well as an annual statement detailing your current entitlement.

-You usually have to retire or take a “retirement break” to be able to start drawing your pension.
+You commonly have to retire or take a “retirement break” to be able to start drawing your pension.

 What happens to your pension if you leave employment?

 Changing employers usually means:

 - You can leave your pension in the scheme, where it will usually increase each year in line with inflation, and become a deferred member – normally, you need to have been a member for at least two years for this.

 - If you are not entitled to a deferred pension, you can claim a refund of the pension contributions you have made, and you will be taxed on this;